akmalovaa/mikrotik-containers/README.md

 Write me your containers in Telegram that you found interesting, I'll try to launch them and add them to this list too.

+## TO DO:

+- Need more information and testing - ⚪ **Unknown status containers**
+- Add more projects to the list